 On Election Day, every voter swears that they are eligible.
 When voters arrive, election judges ask voters for their name and address, and, if there are any questions, their date of birth.
 Voters then read the oath at the top of the page and sign the roster next to their name, swearing that they are eligible to vote and acknowledging that giving false information is a felony.

 On Election Night, in each polling place, election judges verify that the number of ballots cast matches the number of voters before they leave for the night.
-They do this by matching the number of ballots to either the number of signatures on the roster or the number of ballot receipts.
-(Each voter who signs the roster is handed a ballot receipt, which they must provide to another election judge to receive a ballot.)
+They do this by matching the number of ballots to either the number of signatures on the roster or the number of voter receipts.
+(Each voter who signs the roster is handed a voter receipt, which they must provide to another election judge to receive a ballot.)

 On Election Day, absentee voters are prevented from voting more than once.
 Election officials may not open and count any absentee votes that arrive on Election Day until they have ensured that the individual did not already vote in the polling place.
 Absentee ballots for state primaries and general elections are required to be tracked in the Statewide Voter Registration System, which will indicate if someone has already voted absentee.